 - 1. Driving while wearing a sling is felt to be much less safe than driving without one.
 Additionally, the repetitive motions necessary to drive safely, may put your repair at risk.
 Finally, your auto insurance may not be in effect if you are driving with a sling.
-For these reasons, I do not recommend driving during the first 6 weeks of your recovery and even beyond that until you feel that you can do so safely. - 2.
-When returning to driving, you may consider practicing in a school parking lot on weekends or some other low traffic area before driving on main roads.
+For these reasons, I do not recommend driving during the first 6 weeks of your recovery and even beyond that until you feel that you can do so safely. - When returning to driving, you may consider practicing in a school parking lot on weekends or some other low traffic area before driving on main roads.

-RETURN TO WORK
+RETURN TO WORK & SOCIAL ACTIVITIES

-1. Returning to work (as well as other social interactions) is critical to recovering from a surgery such as yours.
+1. Returning to work and other social activities is critical to recovering from a surgery such as yours.
 Social isolation can impair your ability to heal.
-Getting up and out of bed at a regular time each day, showering, dressing in street clothes, leaving the house, socializing and having responsibility have all been shown to have a positive affect on surgical healing.
-For these reasons, I suggest returning to work or school as soon as you can.
+Getting up and out of bed at a regular time each day, showering, dressing in street clothes, leaving the house, socializing and having responsibility, have all been shown to have a positive effect on surgical healing.
+For these reasons, I suggest returning to work and other safe social activities as soon as you can.
 Often, employers will accommodate modified work or limited hours if asked.
 If needed, we will be happy to provide you a note that details your limitations.